rizac/eGSIM/README.md

 or here:
 https://docs.djangoproject.com/en/2.2/topics/migrations/#workflow

-In a nutshell (DJANGO_SETTINGS_MODULE below must be changed in production):
+In a nutshell (in production, replace 1. with the command `git pull` and execute 2. and 3. with a different DJANGO_SETTINGS_MODULE value):

 1. modify the code
 2. ```export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py makemigrations egsim --name <migration_name>```